Browser does not support script.

 You can book a Single Session Therapy appointment at any time whilst you are a student here at Solent by submitting the online self-referral form.

-**Waiting Times for Ongoing Counselling from March 2019** - Up to 6 weeks.
+**Waiting Times for Ongoing Counselling for November 2019** - Up to 6 weeks.

 If SST is not appropriate you may be offered Counselling.
 Counselling can provide a quiet, safe and confidential space for you to meet with a counsellor one-to-one with whom you can build a trusting relationship.
 The counsellor will listen to you and help you reflect on and explore whatever is causing you difficulty or distress.
 They will not judge you or tell you what to do, but will enable you to develop greater self-awareness and confidence moving forward.